team-chiru/sidemark-back/README.md

 ### Unit tests

-testing with Jest. to create a test create a file in the folder __test__ .
+Testing with Jest.
+If you want create a test create a file in the folder __test__ .

 test file example